qhanam/Java-RSRepair/README.md

 * Set up the Ant build script (build.xml) for running the JUnit tests (Maven will generate this for you if your project uses Maven).
 * Check that the Ant JUnit runner fails for the faulty program and passes for the repaired program.
 * Set up JRSRepair by editing jrsrepair.properties:
-* Use `the null_mutation_only` property to make sure JRSRepair compiles and runs the program under repair correctly without performing mutations.
+* Use the `null_mutation_only` property to make sure JRSRepair compiles and runs the program under repair correctly without performing mutations.
 * Run JRSRepair.
-If you run JRSRepair more multiple times, increment the seed for the random number generator in between each run.
+If you run JRSRepair multiple times, increment the seed for the random number generator in between each run.